ThomasPetkovic/CSCI2040U/README.md

   <img src=".\Demo Screenshots\Demo8.png" />
 </div>

-And now that the admin has logged out, the hidden functionality is now avaiable to the user.
+And now that the admin has logged out, the hidden functionality is now unavaiable to the user.

 <div align="center">
   <img src=".\Demo Screenshots\Demo9.png" />